KarriKarthik/MIRAGE_OCT_Experiments/src/README_src.md

 The source code is organized into the following files:

--   **`data_load.py`**: Contains code for importing google drive and loading the data in local SSD drive for faster data access.
+-   **`data_load.py`**: Contains code for importing google drive.
+Also included are command line commands to load the data in local SSD drive for faster data access.
 -   **`load.py`**: Contains code for importing the foundation model from hugging face.
 -   **`model.py`**: Contains code for modyfying the imported model for classification task.
 -   **`main.py`**: This file is the main file which includes the code for training the model.